whowell1/whowell1github.io/content/en/blog/Windows_Persistence.md

 Some of the reasons that actors install programs in scheduled tasks at certain intervals to execute at particular time, to try to evade detection by blending in with other starts.

+**What is DLL Hijacking?**

+- DLL Hijacking abuses legit features of the Windows OS.
+Some examples of DLL Hijacking are DLL Search Order Hijacking, Phantom DLL Hijacking, DLL Side Loading, and  Relative Path DLL Hijacking.

+- DLL Search Order is a technique where a attacker tricks a program into loading a malicious DLL instead of the legit one.
+When a program in Windows runs, it does not know the location of where the DLL (a piece of code is located).
+Because the program does not know where the DLL is, it follows a search order to find it.
+If an attacker is able to load a DLL in one of the searched folders (where the executable lives, or in the System32 directory), an attacker can load the malicious DLL.

 {{< css.inline >}}